Kaif10/Action-Recognition-in-Videos/README.md

-A convolutional feature extractor (ResNet-152) which provides a latent representation of video frames A bi-directional LSTM classifier which based on the latent representation of the video predicts the activity depicted I have made a trained model available here.
+A convolutional feature extractor (ResNet-152) which provides a latent representation of video frames A bi-directional LSTM classifier which based on the latent representation of the video predicts the activity depicted

 ```